nwjs/nw.js/docs/For Users/Getting Started.md

 ```

 The above command executes if your `package.json` is in the above mentioned file path and it has the `main` property pointing to the entry point of the NW application.
 To learn more about how to use NW.js check out the [API section](../References/App.md).

+## Getting Help

+There are lots of useful information on [NW.js wiki](https://github.com/nwjs/nw.js/wiki).
+The wiki is also open for everyone, and you are encouraged to publish your knowledge on wiki.